GEANT/CAT/web/apidoc/files/core/IdP.php.txt

     /**
      *
-     * @var int synchronisation state with external database, if any */ private $externalDbSyncstate;
+     * @var integer synchronisation state with external database, if any */ private $externalDbSyncstate;